esensi/model/readme.md

     $post->save();

     // At this point $post->analytics_id is for sure purged.
-    // It was filtered becaused it existed in Post::$purgeable.
+    // It was excluded becaused it existed in Post::$purgeable.
 });
 ```